-Section 406: Kennels
+Section 406603: Kennels

-- A. The minimum lot size shall be five (5) acres. - B. The minimum setback of dog runs and structures housing the animals shall be two hundred (200) feet from any adjacent residential property line. - C. Animal excrement, waste and remains shall be disposed of in a proper and sanitary manner. - D. Outdoor kennels must be screened from view from neighboring residential properties by evergreen landscaping material or opaque fencing six (6) feet in height. - E. Any outdoor lighting must be shaded to avoid shining on any adjacent properties or roadways.
+- A. The minimum lot size shall be five (5) acres. - B. The minimum setback of dog runs and structures housing the animals shall be two hundred (200) feet from any adjacent residential property line. - C. Animal excrement, waste and remains shall be disposed of in a proper and sanitary manner. - D. Outdoor kennels must be screened from view from neighboring residential properties by evergreen landscaping material or opaque fencing six (6) feet in height. - E. Any outdoor lighting must be shaded to avoid shining on any adjacent properties or roadways. - F. No noise which represents a significant increase in noise levels in the vicinity of the development so as to be incompatible with the reasonable use of the surrounding area shall be permitted.

-Section 407: Light Manufacturing
+Section 407604: Light Manufacturing